macris-xiao/disa-user-guide/doc/0I_Offloadable_flows.rst

 - VXLAN: port 4789.
 - Geneve: port 6801.

+Offload of flows that output to more than one port is supported when using OVS v2.10, as found in the Fast Datapath repository for RHEL 7.
+Otherwise only flows that output to at most one port may be offloaded.

 Other than output and the implicit drop action, flows using the following actions may be offloaded: